pshriwise/obsidian_work_vault/NSE CI Notes.md

 ## Creating a `.gitlab-ci.yml` file

 This file should be added to the top directory of the repository and contains the different steps for setup and build of the project as well as indicators for which runners the CI run should use.
 These indicators are provided in the file in the "default" section.
 The execution of different steps is indicated in the "stages".
-The following is a simple with two stages.
+The following is a simple CI file with two stages.

 ```sh
 default: